rubymotion-community/motion-authentication/README.md

 end
 ```

-Note on DeviseTokenAuthGem Strategy
+#### Note on `DeviseTokenAuthGem` strategy

-The devise_auth_token gem requires all authenticated API calls to include the keys `uid`, `access-token` and `client` in the HTTP headers.
+The `devise_token_auth` gem requires all authenticated API calls to include the keys `uid`, `access-token` and `client` in the HTTP headers.
 Calling `.authorization_header` will return a hash with the proper key/value pairs.
-To include these as headers in all calls we recommend setting up your API Client as follows:
+To include these as headers in all calls we recommend setting up your API client as follows:

 ```ruby
 ApiClient.update_authorization_header(Auth.authorization_header)